GoldHot

 For example, an ETL certified mark on the back panel signals these layers are real and lab-tested:

 In contrast, a unit without an independent cut-off cannot legally carry any of these marks.
-That is the engineering difference between a safe unit and a fire risk.
+That is the engineering split between a safe unit and a fire risk.

-Meanwhile, after a bathroom fire claim, the adjuster checks three things: the certification mark on the appliance (and verifies the number against the issuing body), the installation paperwork (licensed electrician, GFCI confirmed), and the age and service history.
+After a bathroom fire, the adjuster checks the towel warmer's cert mark and install paperwork.
+And the age and service history.
 A property with traceable ETL or UL units and licensed-install paperwork gets a clean claim.
 Unverifiable no-name fixtures complicate it.
+GoldHot ships from MOQ 200 units, with 35 to 45 days lead time.

 The five red flags on a unit you should not buy